 Then, create an execution environment to run your application.
 We can give Elastic Beanstalk some operating parameters in terms of how many resources to allocate to our application including the minimum and maximum number of instances to deploy to server the application.
 In this case, we would like to specify a minimum of 3 and a maximum of 10 machines.

-aws-elasticbeanstalk-ec2-role can't be determined to exist.
-It does (we just created it), but Cloud9 doesn't have the permissions to list it.
+LabInstanceProfile) that we attached the DynamoDB role to previously.
 As the command output shows, the resources required for the deployment are created.
 Wait until the command fully completes before continuing.

 We can now deploy our code into the environment we just created.
 To do so, issue the following command: